GSA/open-gsa-redesign/_apidocs/exclusions-api.md

 07/16/2021 | v2.6 | * Updated description for recordStatus parameter.<br><br> * Added message stating that the slash character must be enclosed with double quotes if being used inside of a search parameter.<br><br> * Added the Type of Connections and Rate Limits table<br><br> * Updated the examples<br><br> * Updated the Contact Us information
 10/06/2021 | v2.7 | * Updated the "Contact Us" section.
 10/21/2021 | v2.8 | * Updated Examples - Added Example 1 and Example 2 to indicate the post April 3rd, 2022 behavior.<br><br> * Added notes in the Query String Parameters, Expected Result and HTTP Response Codes sections to highlight the until and after April 3rd, 2022 behavior.
-12/06/2021 | v2.9 | * Added exclusions V3 endpoint information to the Getting Started section. <br><br> * Updated the Query String Parameters and Expected Results sections to reflect available parameters and response fields in V3.<br><br> * Updated the Example 1 and Example 2 to indicate the V3 behavior.
-12/15/2021 | v3.0 | * Updated the section, "HTTP Response Codes" to indicate the v3 behavior.
+02/01/2022 | v2.9 | * Added exclusions V3 endpoint information to the Getting Started section. <br><br> * Updated the Query String Parameters and Expected Results sections to reflect available parameters and response fields in V3.<br><br> * Updated the Example 1 and Example 2 to indicate the V3 behavior.<br><br> * Updated the section, "HTTP Response Codes" to indicate the v3 behavior.<br><br> * Update the OpenAPI Specification File to include the V3 endpoints.

 <p><small><a href="#">Back to top</a></small></p>